(Cross-posted on 3 Quarks Daily, where it has received many comments.)

 §

-Why pursue reservations, he argued, when urbanization and industrial development are doing far better at defeating the inequities of caste.
+Why pursue reservations, my friend argued, when urbanization, capitalism, and industrial development are doing far better at defeating the inequities of caste.
 This is true up to a point, and a myth beyond.
-It is true that cities offer greater anonymity and a diversity of jobs unrelated to traditional caste occupations, thereby weakening many, perhaps even the worst, forms of rural casteism.
+Caste has been updated and restructured by—and in some ways, attenuated by—capitalism, industrialism, urbanization, the Internet, and mass communication.
+It’s true that cities offer greater anonymity and diverse jobs unrelated to traditional caste occupations, thereby weakening many, including some of the worst, forms of rural casteism.
 An office-going Brahmin is unlikely to worry about being polluted if he brushes against a Dalit in a crowded bus, or object to eating out lest a Dalit prepared the meal.
 But even as many old caste abuses have vanished or weakened in the face of urbanization, others have arisen or evolved into malignant forms.
-Industrialization is a turbulent force working upon the caste system, but it is not in itself a socially progressive force.
-Introduced in a society with entrenched inequities, capital and industry build on preexisting social privileges and discrimination, as in India.[5]
+The so-called free markets of neoliberalism, scholar Gopal Guru has argued, have ‘perpetuated casteism in new forms, making dalits participate in the perpetuation of casteism,’[6] even as neoliberalism has also created a few Dalit millionaires, who are then selectively cited to tout its ‘success’.

-Notably, my friend supported income- and gender-based reservations.
+Notably, he supported income- and gender-based reservations.
 A votary of a technocratic idea of ‘merit’, he was nevertheless willing to trade some ‘merit’ for other social goods, except when it came to caste.
 He saw the disability of poverty and gender, but minimized the disability of caste, refusing to see how common it is even in urban life, let alone in rural India, where most Indians live.
 I wondered if he had ever really pondered the sting of casteism, or what Indian society might look like from Dalit perspectives, urban and rural.
 He seemed to embody all the ignorance, doublethink, and moral myopia of the social class we both belonged to.
 I saw in him the same empathy deficit that I had been ashamed to discover within myself.

 §